What Is an AI Employee? Definition, Examples & How They Work (2026)

 The bottom line

 AI employees represent a shift from using AI tools to delegating work to AI.
-Chatbots answer, automations execute fixed rules, and AI employees own outcomes that used to require a hire.
+Chatbots answer, automations execute fixed rules, agents complete discrete tasks, and AI employees own outcomes that used to require a hire.
 The teams pulling ahead in 2026 aren't the ones with the most AI subscriptions — they're the ones that have figured out which roles to delegate, started small, and expanded from there.

 If you want to see what this looks like in practice, you can explore specialized AI employees in the Odella marketplace or build your own tailored to your business.
 The fastest way to understand the category is to hire one for a single job and watch it work.